 Note 2.— BIRDTAM is not an official ICAO term.
 BIRDTAM is an acronym for AFTN messages originated by military services based on a NATO Standard to provide information about bird strike risk/warning particularly in lower level flying areas.
 The EAD covers those messages for specific military clients.

-Note 3.— ATFM includes Air Traffic Flow Management messages such as ANM (ATFM Notification Message), AIM (ATFM Information Message) and CRAM (Conditional Route Availability Message).

 EUR 13-2 Regional Supplementary Procedures